 Total OPEB Liability.
-The Authority's total OPEB liability of \$ 52,441 was measured as of June 30, 2022 and was determined by an actuarial valuation performed as of July 1, 2021.
+The Authority's total OPEB liability of \$ 51,193 was measured as of June 30, 2023 and was determined by an actuarial valuation performed as of July 1, 2022.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability at June 30, 2022 was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability at June 30, 2023 was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Discount rate 3.50 percent as of June 30, 2022 Salary increases 2.5 percent per year Healthcare cost trend rates 7 percent for 2022 decreasing to 6 percent, then, decreasing 0.10 percent per year to an ultimate rate of 4.5 percent Retirees' share of benefit-related costs Retirees are responsible for the full premium rates up to 125% of the premium.
-Actuarial cost method Entry Age Normal - Level Percent of Salary
+Discount rate 4.25 percent

+Salary inflation 3.50 percent per year

+Healthcare cost trend rates 7.00 percent for 2023 decreasing to 6.50 percent, then decreasing by 0.10 percent per year to an ultimate rate of 4.50 percent rates up to 125% of the premium.